Video length: 5:48 min.Learn more about Teaching Climate Literacy and Energy Awareness»

 - Students watch the video to learn about the sun's energy output, albedo, greenhouse gases, and global temperatures.

-- No teacher support materials are provided and no further activities are recommended.
+- No teacher support materials are provided.

 - No prerequisite knowledge needed, although this can help summarize a variety of global change science concepts.